chrisjs87/web-sprint-challenge-authentication-and-testing/README.md

 Your finished project must include all of the following requirements (further instructions are found inside each file):

-- [ ] An authentication workflow with functionality for account creation and login, implemented inside `api/auth/auth-router.js`.
+- [COMPLETE] An authentication workflow with functionality for account creation and login, implemented inside `api/auth/auth-router.js`.
-- [ ] Middleware used to restrict access to resources from non-authenticated requests, implemented inside `api/middleware/restricted.js`.
+- [COMPLETE] Middleware used to restrict access to resources from non-authenticated requests, implemented inside `api/middleware/restricted.js`.
 - [ ] A minimum of 2 tests per API endpoint, written inside `api/server.test.js`.

 **IMPORTANT Notes:**